microchip-pic-avr-examples/attiny817-rtc-crystal-frequency-output-mplab/README.md

 ## Conclusion

-This example has now illustrated how you can output the crystal clock on a pin.
+These examples have now illustrated how you can output the crystal clock on a pin.